denliehoo/crypto-tracker/README.md

 Rationale being that I don't want to have 2 separate databases

 **Create an overview page**
-Should be created using MONGODB realm and consist graph / charts of a breakdown of the user portfolio
+Should be created using MONGODB realm (or charts.js) and consist graph / charts of a breakdown of the user portfolio

+**Refactor Code**

+**Find a database/store to keep the crypto logos**

 # Change Log

+**23 Aug 2021 - Updated OverviewPage & added new component CollatedTransactionItem**

 **19 Aug 2021 - Formatted READMe.md file**